domRiddle/ASF/Docker.md

 docker exec -u root asf chown -hR 1000:1000 /app
 ```

 This has to be done only once after you created your container with `docker run`, and only if you decided to use custom user for ASF process.
+Also don't forget to change `1000:1000` argument in both commands above to the `uid` and `gid` you actually want to run ASF under.

 ---